Terrifying armed carjacking caught on security camera

 Mitchell said she is handing her video over to detectives.

-APD tells News 13 their robbery unit is investigating and that Shawn did the right thing by giving up the keys to avoid getting hurt.
+The Albuquerque Police Department tells KRQE News 13 their robbery unit is investigating and that Shawn did the right thing by giving up the keys to avoid getting hurt.

 Anyone with information is asked to call APD